SatadruSanyal/scrabble-helper/README.txt

 		The Dictionary also contains custom functions to return all possible words given user tiles, and following from that functions to return the best and longest words.

 Engine Class: Currently being used as main and for testing purposes only.
+                WHEN RUNNING ENGINE, THE FIRST ARGUMENT MUST BE scrabble_words.txt AND THE SECOND MUST BE letter_points.txt

 Utils Class: To Contain general utility functions such as reading in files, creating the entire dictionary,
 	creating a hashmap to store letter points, calculating the score of a word etc.